cdamken/Trade_Republic_Connector/README.md

 ### Development Configuration

-Create a `.env` file for development:
+Create a `.env` file for development with your Trade Republic credentials:

 ```env
 TR_USERNAME=your_phone_number